getsentry/sentry-mcp-ts/README.md

 ```

 * Update with your directory path in the `args` field.
+* Replace `<YOUR_BASE_URL>` with the base URL of your Sentry instance.
+If not specified, the default value is https://sentry.io.
 * Replace `<YOUR_AUTH_TOKEN>` with your Sentry authentication token.

 ## Available Tools